BCDA-APS/urRobot/docs/index.md

 ## Key Features
 - Access to large number of UR robot commands and status information
 - Control individual joints and end-effector position
-- Define joint or Cartesian space waypoints in EPICS PVs which have associated `move` functions which move the robot to a waypoint
+- Define joint or Cartesian space waypoints wtih associated waypoint actions in EPICS PVs
+- Define paths to move through a series of waypoints
 - GUIs in CSS-Phoebus, MEDM, and caQtDM

 ## Interfaces